My name is Hanneke (pronounced 'Hahn-nuk-kah').

 But first and foremost, I'm a human being!
 Someone like you.
 Someone who understands how incredibly lost you can feel on your journey to, through and out of relationships.
 Because she's been through a lot herself.

 My personal journey through relationships oftentimes took me through rather challenging terrain – for both myself and my partners.
-I went through 35 (yes, really...) shorter and longer relationships and even more unrequited crushes before I got to know myself and my patterns well enough to recognize and let in a person who is right for me.
+I went through 35 (yes, really...) shorter and longer relationships and even more unrequited crushes (and encounters that could have been great but that I ran away from) before I got to know myself and my patterns well enough to recognize and let in what is right for me.

 It wasn't all bad, though!
-I've had wonderful experiences – with these individuals ánd during the periods when I walked alone.
-All 35 relationships held significance for me and propelled me forward on my path (even if some frustratingly felt like repeating the same 'loop' time and time again, and others were excruciatingly hard to let go off).
+I've had wonderful experiences – with these partners ánd during the periods when I walked alone.
+All these relationships were significant for me and took me forward on my path (even though some frustratingly felt like repeating the same 'loop' time and time again, and others were excruciatingly hard to let go off).

-Through the people I encountered, and their (and my own!) emotional and sexual quirks, behavioral and thought patterns, needs and pitfalls, I've got to know large parts of the relationship landscape quite well.
-Including the mazes of communication; the dark forests of subconscious 'not (yet) knowing'; and - of course - the quicksands of well-intentioned advice...
+Through the individuals I encountered, and their (and my own!) emotional and sexual quirks, behavioral and thought patterns, needs and pitfalls, I've got to know large parts of the relationship landscape quite well.
+This includes the mazes of communication; the dark forests of subconscious 'not (yet) knowing'; and - of course - the quicksands of well-intentioned advice...

 Those who know me a bit, won't be surprised that I quickly started doing research.
 After all, I didn't have a difficult childhood, I was smart, resourceful, and solution-oriented.
 So why did I succeed in academic pursuits, work, and friendships, but not in relationships?